bq/botbloq-its/app/api/students/Readme.md

 **LOCK /botbloq/v1/its/students/:id **
 -------------

-Deactivate the information of a student in  the repository (logic deleted).
+Deactivate the information of a student in  the database (logic deleted).

 **Parameters**